dart-lang/tools/pkgs/markdown/benchmark/input.md

 ## Running Tests

-A single test file can be run just using `dart run test path/to/test.dart`.
+A single test file can be run just using `dart test path/to/test.dart`.

-Many tests can be run at a time using `dart run test path/to/dir`.
+Many tests can be run at a time using `dart test path/to/dir`.

 It's also possible to run a test on the Dart VM only by invoking it using `dart path/to/test.dart`, but this doesn't load the full test runner and will be